 From research papers to policy briefs and industry resources, find all our project outputs related to digitalisation, worker wellbeing and social dialogue in tourism and hospitality here.
-Check back for new additions from summer 2026 onwards.

 Scientific Publications